Cross-Chain Transfer Protocol

 automatically taken care of for you.

-to pay gas fees.
-You’ll need a funded balance to execute transactions using your
+Obtain testnet USDC from the Circle Faucet and native tokens from the Console Faucet to pay gas fees.
+You’ll need a funded balance to execute transactions using your dev-controlled wallet.2.3.
+Check the wallet’s balance

-Create an index.ts file in the project directory and add the following code.
+Create anindex.ts file in the project directory and add the following code.

 This code sets up your script and transfers 1 USDC from your chosen chain to Arc